Are you tired of rolling around in bed? Do you want to try out a vegan-friendly sleep aid but don’t know where to start? Well, you’re not alone.

 Prescription Sleep Aids

-If none of the options above work, your doctor might prescribe you with a drug to treat chronic insomnia or other sleep disorders.
+If none of the options above work, your doctor might prescribe you a drug to treat chronic insomnia or other sleep disorders.
 Hypnotics and benzodiazepines are commonly prescribed drugs, and they both cause side effects and dependency over time.

 What To Look For In Sleep Aids